LukeCe/spflow/README.md

 ## Example

-The data sets describing the origins, the destinations, and the origin-destination pairs are combined in an object of class `sp_multi_network`.
-Once this object is created, we have to specify a model using the formula interface and estimate it with the `spflow()` function.
+The package provides a new `sp_multi_network-class` that combines information on the origins, the destinations, and the origin-destination pairs.
+Once this object is created, we can estimate an interaction model with the `spflow()` function.
 The [package vignette](https://lukece.github.io/spflow/articles/paris_commute_flows.html) contains a more detailed example.